 In any group where conflicts arise, but in remote groups where face-to-face communication occurs less frequently, it is more difficult to notice them as remote team managers when you need to look at these conflicts and plan to address them.

-The problem that is unique to virtual teams is that there are no peers with over coffee, and time zones make it difficult to have real-time conversations on a regular basis.
+The problem that is unique to virtual teams is that there are no peers over coffee, and time zones make it difficult to have real-time conversations on a regular basis.

 The actual conflict can occur in private messages or emails that have not been copied to the rest of the team.